mieko/listpager/README.md

 Right now, listpager does exactly what Cult needs, and nothing more.
 For it to be more functional, I'd like to add a few features:

-  * `listpager -1`, for displaying a list and just outputting the one item the user selected with enter, ala Zenity/dialog.
+  * `listpager -1`, for displaying a list, and just outputting the first item the user selected with enter, ala Zenity/dialog.
   * A search/filter activated with the `/` key
   * Mouse support, with scroll wheels.
   * Checkboxes